 We found 13 providers with an interest in facial paralysis and who accept United Healthcare near Rancho Cordova, CA.

-head and neck plastic surgeons who accept United Healthcare (1), plastic surgeons who accept United Healthcare (3)?
+head and neck plastic surgeons who accept United Healthcare (1), ear, nose and throat specialists who accept United Healthcare (2)?

 What is Otolaryngology?

 Otolaryngologists are also called 'ENTs' because their area of specialty is the ears, nose, and throat.
 Otolaryngologists treat most of the diseases and disorders that affect the head or neck.
 They can provide routine medical care, such as giving hearing tests or treating chronic conditions such as allergies.
 Otolaryngologists also perform a number of surgeries on the head and neck.
 Some of the illnesses and issues that otolaryngologists treat include:

 - Ear problems - hearing loss, infections, tinnitus or ringing on the ears, balance disorders, trauma or fracture of the temporal bone, prominent or large ears (using 'ear pinning' plastic surgery)